yumyai/vsearchpipeline/README.md

 ## Introduction

-**vsearchpipeline** is a bioinformatics pipeline that uses VSEARCH to infer ASVs and make a count table from 16S sequencing reads.
+**vsearchpipeline** is a bioinformatics pipeline that uses [VSEARCH](https://github.com/torognes/vsearch) to infer ASVs and make a count table from 16S sequencing reads.
 The input is a samplesheet with sample names and file paths to the fastq files, and a sheet with primer sequences if primer trimming is necessary.
-The pipeline uses DADA2 for taxonomic assignment (as opposed to VSEARCH sintax) using the SILVA v.138.1 database.
+The pipeline uses DADA2 for taxonomic assignment using the SILVA v.138.1 reference database.
 The resulting count table, taxonomic table and phylogenetic tree resulting from the pipeline are stored in a phyloseq object.

 1. Read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 2. Trim primers ([`Seqtk`](https://github.com/lh3/seqtk))